cisagov/cyber.dhs.gov/pages/20-01-vdp-template.md

 *AGENCY NAME* will not recommend or pursue legal action related to your research.

-The Office of General Counsel, Office of Inspector General, and all other appropriate legal authorities at *AGENCY NAME* have reviewed and support this policy's commitments.
+The Office of General Counsel (OGC), Office of Inspector General (OIG), and all other appropriate legal authorities at *AGENCY NAME* have reviewed and support this policy's commitments.